 DVD+RW media format includes a generalized structure called the Disc Control Block (DCB).
-The basic DVD+RW format has only one defined DCB: the Formatting DCB (FDCB).
+The basic DVD+RW format has only two defined DCBs: the Formatting DCB (FDCB) and the Write Inhibit DCB.
+The drive is required to write and update the FDCB during the formatting process.
+The WDCB is only upon request by the host.